kkgm13/hackaTrack/README.md

   * Event page also used to fully detail the page
 * Sponsor Panels with its own sponsor page
 * **MOBILE RESPONSIVE!!!**
-* Standard templates for all general (sponsor & events) pages stated with a template
+* Standard templates for all general (sponsor & events) pages
+  * [Stated as "----Template.html"]
+* Hidden Admin Access

 ### Problems Faced
-* Understanding Bootstrap correctly from simple front-end development
+* Understanding Bootstrap correctly for Front-end Development
 * UI Interface for usability and readability
+* Understanding Core Data Locations for Robustness
+* Back-End Logic Support Ideas

 ### Future Updates:
-* Integration with EJS or SQL
+* Back-end Integration with EJS, React, PHP or SQL
 * <del>Standard templates for all general pages</del>
-* Integration to GitHub Pages for template visualization
+* Integration to GitHub Pages for template visualization **Coming Shortly**
 # Slack/Twitter API Integration

 # Created by: